splunk/public-o11y-docs/admin/notif-services/xmatters.rst

 ************************************************************************

 .. meta::
-      :description: Configure Observability Cloud to send alerts to xMatters when a detector alert condition is met and when the condition clears.
+      :description: Configure Splunk Observability Cloud to send alerts to xMatters when a detector alert condition is met and when the condition clears.

 You can configure Splunk Observability Cloud to automatically send alert notifications to xMatters when a detector alert condition is met and when the alert clears.

-To send Observability Cloud alert notifications to xMatters, complete the following configuration tasks:
+To send Splunk Observability Cloud alert notifications to xMatters, complete the following configuration tasks:

 * :ref:`xmatters1`